-In shot, in-store shoppers receive Instacart customers’ orders through an app on their smartphone and then shop and stage the groceries in-store.
+In short, in-store shoppers receive Instacart customers’ orders through an app on their smartphone and then shop and stage the groceries in-store.

 Full-service shoppers receive orders from Instacart’s through an app on their smartphone, then shop and deliver groceries to the customer’s door.

 How does Instacart make money?

 The customers’ workflow is straightforward:

 - They can shop to their favorite local grocery store.